 Q: How do I get a copy of my immunization records for transfer to another college?

 A: Click here to be linked to our Immunization FAQ for direct access to the answers to the five (5) questions above.

 A: Yes.
 We see students by appointment only, except in emergencies.
 Please call 585-292-2018 to schedule an appointment.
 Call early to schedule a same day appointment.

 Q: What Immunizations does Health Services Provide?

 A: Health Services will provide MMR (Measles, Mumps & Rubella) vaccines as a part of admission requirements free of charge Monday through Friday by appointment only.
 Influenza vaccines are availalbe at designated clinic hours.
-PPD's (tuberculin testing) for all second year medical programs are administered every day (except Thursday) by appointment only.
-PPD's are a two step process-first day is implantation of the test and a return visit 2 days later to have the test read.
+PPD's (tuberculin testing) for all second year medical programs are administered every weekday (except Thursday) by appointment only.
+PPD's are a two step process-first day is implantation of the test and a return visit to 3 days later to have the test "read".